Execution Pipeline

 Create the development plan.
 The system decomposes the work into tasks, maps dependencies, identifies test requirements, and produces a structured implementation plan that the orchestrator will execute.

 Create an isolated git worktree for implementation.
 This ensures all changes are sandboxed, reversible, and traceable.
-The Pipeline Minder monitors worktree isolation throughout execution.
+The Pipeline Minder monitors sandbox isolation throughout execution.

 Quality Gates